 I am not a Muslim and do not join any religion.
 But I understand that religion plays a big role for many people and is an important part of their lives.

 And what hasn’t changed since my childhood is that I still love to watch.
 I am interested in what is going on.
 And what moves people.
-And what religion can all do and effect.
+And what religion can all do and affect.

 But what is Ramadan?

-Ramadan is the fasting time where you don’t eat or drink from sunset to sunrise.
+Ramadan is the fasting time when you don’t eat or drink from sunset to sunrise.
 While working as usual and continuing with other normal daily routines, you abstain from food and fluids.
 This way, it is said, that you cleanse your body and learn that nourishment is a gift.